-Michael Cohen Says He Helped Jerry Falwell, Jr., With Racy Photos, Leading To Pool Boy Speculation
+Michael Cohen Says He Helped Jerry Falwell Jr. With Racy Photos, Leading To Pool Boy Speculation

 — Philip Bump (@pbump) May 7, 2019

-Despite a tweet that went viral in December that made certain implications, per The Inquisitr, there’s been no reporting indicating anything of a sexual nature involving the Falwells and their relationship with the pool boy.
-And despite various inferences made on social media, there has not been any reporting indicating that the pool boy story has anything to do with the Cohen blackmail story.
+Despite a tweet that went viral in December that made certain implications, per The Inquisitr, there’s been no reporting indicating anything of a sexual nature between the Falwells and the pool boy.
+And despite various inferences made on social media, there have not been any reports that the pool boy story has anything to do with the Cohen blackmail story.

-However, as Philip Bump of The Washington Post noticed on Twitter Tuesday, both the Buzzfeed story about the pool boy and the Reuters story about the blackmail attempt were written by the same reporter, Aram Roston.
+However, as Philip Bump of The Washington Post noticed on Twitter Tuesday, both the BuzzFeed story about the pool boy and the Reuters story about the blackmail attempt were written by the same reporter, Aram Roston.